jaygala25/Appointment-Booking-System/README.md

 This Project is made using Java, more specifically, Swing, JDBC and MySQL.

+## Some advantages of computerized database over paper-based database

+1. Very fast to find a specific record.
+2. Can be used to analyse the data.
+3. Can easily update or amend a record.
+4. Records are stored safely, they are available when needed.
+5. The database can be kept secure by use of passwords and many more....

 ## How the project works ?

-Consider each doctor can treat a maximum of 5 people per day at a particular hospital and there are no appointments booked currently.
+Consider each doctor can treat a maximum of 5 patients per day at a particular hospital and there are no appointments booked currently.

 1. Select required medical field.